NBIK16000U CHANGED: The Human Microbiome - Experiments

 In this course the students will study their own microbiome and hence get hands on experience with all steps involved in studying the human microbiome.
 Humans harbour ten times more bacterial cells than human cells.
 Different parts of the human body are inhabited by specific microbial communities forming the human microbiome.
 Within recent years it has become clear that the human microbiome interacts extensively with their human host and is important for human health.

 This course will give students a thorough understanding of and hands on experience with the experimental approaches, molecular methods, and bioinformatic analysis used to study microbial communities in and on humans.
 This includes: DNA extractions from complex microbiome samples, PCR amplification of the 16S RNA gene and other phylogenetic marker genes, and all other steps needed to prepare samples for next generation DNA sequencing.
+The bioinformatic analysis from initial quality filtering to final biological analysis of obtained data is a substantial part of the course.
 Students will be introduced to the basic principles of next generation DNA sequencing and finally get hands on experience with the bioinformatic analysis from initial quality filtering, OTU binning and final biological analysis of obtained data.
 Students will obtain detailed knowledge on the different microorganisms shaping the microbiome of key human habitats and the methods used to study them.

 By the end of the course students are expected to be able to master:

 - describe the main steps involved in DNA extraction from complex microbiome samples

 - describe the pros and cons of using 16S RNA gene amplicon sequencing approaches

 - describe the pros and cons of using a shot gun DNA sequencing approach

 - describe the key steps involved in bioinformatic analysis of next generation sequencing data from the human microbiome

 - describe principles of quantitative analyses of human